ioanok/symfoxid/README.md

 Symfony and OXID
 ========================

-Integration for OXID with Symfony Components.
+OXID integration with Symfony Components.

 Requirements
 ------------